-JERUSALEM (Reuters) - Israeli Prime Minister Benjamin Netanyahu said on Wednesday that Iranian President Hassan Rouhani's U.N. address was "cynical" and Tehran was stalling for time in order to develop nuclear arms.
+JERUSALEM, Sept 25 (Reuters) - Israeli Prime Minister Benjamin Netanyahu said on Wednesday that Iranian President Hassan Rouhani's U.N. address was "cynical" and Teheran was stalling for time in order to develop nuclear arms.

-"It was a cynical speech full of hypocrisy," Netanyahu said in a statement after Rouhani addressed the annual gathering of world leaders at the United Nations General Assembly.
+"It was a cynical speech full of hypocrisy," Netanyahu said in a statement.

-"It had no practical suggestion to stop Iran's military nuclear program and no commitment to fulfill U.N.
+"It had no practical suggestion to stop Iran's military nuclear programme and no commitment to fulfil U.N.
 Security Council decisions.
 That exactly is the Iranian plan, to talk and buy time in order to advance Iran's capability to obtain nuclear weapons."

-Iran denies it is trying to develop nuclear weapons and says its program is for peaceful purposes.
+Iran denies it is trying to build nuclear weapons and says its programme is for peaceful purposes.